 John holds an MBA and has a background in business improvement and self-improvement.
 He brings his skills to the staff, children and administration.
 His interest in Montessori grew from seeing the benefits for his own three children.

 Emma holds multiple university degrees in the fields of science, medicine and early childhood education.
 She worked as a doctor for ten years before resigning to pursue her 'true passion' in Montessori education.
+She is now a qualified and registered early childhood teacher and also holds a Diploma in Montessori education (cycle one) from the Montessori Institute.

 Sarah has almost completed her Bachelor of Arts/Bachelor of Education (Primary / Early Childhood) at Southern Cross University and is already qualified to work as an early childhood teacher in childcare settings.
 She has been at Young Adventurers for a number of years now and has very much enjoyed learning about the Montessori approach.